Minds of the Movement

 Janjira Sombatpoonsiri

-Dr. Janjira Sombatpoonsiri is currently affiliated with the Institute of Asian Studies, Chulalongkorn University in Thailand, and the German Institute for Global and Area Studies.
-Her research focuses on civil resistance, civil society, and democratization in Asia.
+Dr. Janjira Sombatpoonsiri is currently a research fellow at the Institute of Asian Studies, Chulalongkorn University in Thailand, and the German Institute for Global and Area Studies.
+Her research focuses on civil resistance, civil society's pushbacks against autocratization, and digital repression in Asia.
 She is the author of Humor and Nonviolent Struggle in Serbia (New York: Syracuse University Press, 2015).
-In addition, she is an academic advisor at the International Center for Nonviolent Conflict (ICNC) and a member of the Carnegie Endowment for International Peace’s Civic Research Network.
-Between 2014 and 2017, she was the former co-Secretary General of the Asia Pacific Peace Research Association.
+In addition, she was an academic advisor at ICNC (2018-2021), and is currently a member of the Carnegie Endowment for International Peace’s Digital Democracy Network and a regional manager for the Digital Society Project.

 Writings from Janjira Sombatpoonsiri